openalloc/openalloc.github.io/Content/privacy.md

 We implement a variety of security measures to help keep your information secure.

 ## Accessing, changing, or deleting information

-You can access and manage your application subscription through your Apple ID account.

-Deleted information may be kept in backups for up to 90 days.
-Backups are encrypted and are only accessed if needed for disaster recovery.

 You can request that we erase any personal data we hold about you, such as that found in support emails.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.